 The Concept of Therapeutic Jurisprudence

-For many years judges, lawyers and justice system officials have been aware in individual cases of how the legal process impacts upon the wellbeing of those involved - such as where a judge allows a witness a short adjournment to collect herself after a difficult time in the witness box or where a lawyer settles a case on the client's instructions as he can no longer stand the stress of litigation.
-But the approach was piecemeal.
+For many years judges, lawyers and justice system officials have been aware in individual cases of how the legal process impacts the wellbeing of those involved - such as where a judge allows a witness a short adjournment to collect themselves after a difficult time in the witness box, or where a lawyer settles a case on the client's instructions as they can no longer stand the stress of litigation.
+However, the approach was piecemeal.
 Until recently there has been no general theory concerning the impact of legal processes upon participant wellbeing and its implications for attaining justice system objectives.
 This gap has been filled by therapeutic jurisprudence.

-While much of the therapeutic jurisprudence scholarship examines the effect of courts, their personnel and processses on participant wellbeing, it is also concerned with areas of the law that do not necessarily involve resort to a court, such as estate planning, commerical law, correctional processes and legal education.
+While much of the therapeutic jurisprudence scholarship examines the effect of courts, their personnel and processes on participant wellbeing, it is also concerned with areas of the law that do not necessarily result to a court hearing, such as estate planning, commercial law, correctional processes and legal education.

-Australasian work on the concept of therapeutic jurisprudence has explored its concept of wellbeing, its scope, ethical implications from its application and its position in the context of the development of comprehensive and non-adversarial approaches to the law, amongst other topics.
+Australasian work on the concept of therapeutic jurisprudence has explored the notion and scope of wellbeing, the ethical implications of its application in court, and its position in the context of the development of comprehensive and non -adversarial approaches to the law, amongst other topics.

 Braithwaite J, 'Restorative Justice and Therapeutic Jurisprudence' (2002) 38 Criminal Law Bulletin 244.